-The final actual expenditures for the General Fund at year-end were \$5,064,641 less than budgeted.
-The variance is principally due to the District under budgeting of salaries and benefits, capital outlay, office and educational, insecticides and safety, professional services, building maintenance, vector ecology and laboratory, medical, communications, and utilities.
-Actual revenues were greater than the anticipated budget by \$109,262.
-The variance is primarily due to higher charges for service revenues and the District under-budgeting other general revenues.
-(See Budgetary Comparison Schedule for General Fund under Required Supplementary Information section on page 40)
+The final actual expenditures for the General Fund at year-end were \$2,999,600 less than budgeted.
+The variance is principally due to the District under budgeting of capital outlay, salaries and benefits, and office and educational.
+Actual revenues were greater than the anticipated budget by \$633,503, primarily due to property taxes and service revenues being more than budgeted.
+(See Budgetary Comparison Schedule for General Fund under Required Supplementary Information section on pages 38 and 39)